joshtanenbaum/workshop-frontend-framework/README.md

 Now you are ready to go!:sunglasses:

-Our final search bar looks like this!
+Your final search bar (with CSS) should look something like this!